JorisPaarde/my-vegan-recipes/README.md

 - Have a clear idea what the site is about.
 - Register as a new user
 - View recipies other people posted
-- See most liked recipies
+- See most liked recipies on top
 - Search: - recipies by ingredient
           - by name
 - filter by category (dropdown)